Isky Bushing Roller Lifters—The Truth, The Whole Truth and Nothing but The Truth!

 We have supplied many of the Street Outlaws and No Prep racers for a few years now, with many more switching every day.
 Scott Taylor who runs a ProCharged Brad Anderson Hemi approached us after continuously breaking lifters.
 He was one of the reasons we came out with the EZ-Roll Helix version which features two grooves on the inside of the bushing that allows extra oil flow at low RPM which helps with the Hemi setup.
 After switching he has continued to be one of the top cars running and that has led to many other racers changing over.
 Jeff Lutz who runs turbos was having the same problem until he switched two years ago.
 The bushing advantage is that it's not going to fail with a change in RPM, an over-boost situation, a missed shift, blowing the tires off, or hitting the scramble button!

-With the grueling schedule this year of the Street Outlaws No Prep Kings with five races in a row to close out the season and with limited realistic budgets, you can’t just change a $1,500 set of lifters each race!
+With the grueling schedule of the Street Outlaws No Prep Kings and with limited realistic budgets, you can’t just change a $1,500 set of lifters each race!
 That’s where the bushing lifters really shine!
 Can you imagine running one set of lifters for the year on a Screw Supercharger car running 3.90s without a failure?
 It doesn’t happen with a needle bearing for sure, but a bushing lifter can and did.
 We have supplied several of the Street Outlaws No Prep Kings racers with our new EZ-Roll Helix bushing lifters.
 Kye Kelley, Mike Murillo, Bobby Ducote, the Bird Boyz, Cody Baker, Dean Karns, Eric Bain, Chris Rankin, Brent Self, and “Kamikaze” Chris Day just to name a few.
 They were all forced to step up their programs with that extra boost and higher pressures needed to run up front and the bushing lifter is a key component to having a program that lasts.

 Have there been failures?
 Yes, there have been.
 With each new application, there have been challenges that come with trying to be innovative and get ahead of the competition, but I feel we have met all those challenges and solved them.
 When racing at the tip of the spear, it’s just a matter of time before something breaks and a lifter can fail.
 Whether it’s spring pressure or an engine problem or the lifter bushing material had a flaw, parts will fail.
 The great thing about the bushing lifters is if you have a catastrophic failure, unlike needle bearings, needles do not go through the engine and destroy it.
 It will instead lock up, stop rotating, and the damage is limited to the single lifter and single lobe.
 This saves time and money, and I have had several racers break springs and pound the lifter until it seized thank me that the lifter prevented more damage.